 This morning as he opened his office, Judge Ash noticed something was awry.
-A darkness profound and strangely solid back against the light in the outer hall.
+A darkness profound and strangely solid possessed his inner sanctum-pressed back against the light in the outer hall.
 He might have thought that someone, perhaps one of the cleaning staff, had forgotten to open the curtains and blinds; but the judge knew that even had they been closed some small amount of daylight would have filtered in.